Non-hyperbolicity of holomorphic symplectic varieties: Holomorphic symplectic varieties

-To see that $X^\sing$ does not dominate the base, we adapt the proof of Matsushita's ``Theorem of Matreshka'', see \cite[Theorem~3.1]{Mat15}.
-The crucial point is that the singular locus of a holomorphic symplectic variety is a Poisson subvariety (for the Poisson structure induced on $X$ by the symplectic form), see \cite[Theorem~2.3]{Kal06b} and also \cite[Theorem~3.4]{BL22} for an adaption to the complex analytic setting.
-We consider the following diagram
+To see that $X^\sing$ does not dominate the base, we adapt the proof of Matsushita's ``Theorem of Matreshka''; see \cite[Theorem~3.1]{Mat15}.
+The crucial point is that the singular locus of a holomorphic symplectic variety is a Poisson subvariety (for the Poisson structure induced on $X$ by the symplectic form); see \cite[Theorem~2.3]{Kal06b} and also \cite[Theorem~3.4]{BL22} for an adaption to the complex analytic setting.
+We consider the diagram

-where we denote by $X_1$ the normalization of $X^\sing$, by $B_1$ the normalization of $f(X^\sing)$.
+where we denote by $X_1$ the normalization of $X^\sing$ and by $B_1$ the normalization of $f(X^\sing)$.
 Then $f$ being Lagrangian implies that pullbacks of functions in $\sO_B$ Poisson commute.
-As $X_1$ is a Poisson subvariety, the Poisson structure is compatible with restriction so that also the $f_1$-pullbacks of functions in $\sO_{B_1}$ Poisson-commute.
-Hence, coordinate functions around a smooth point of $B_1$ give $\dim B_1$ many linearly independent Hamiltonian vector fields whose action preserves the fibers of $f_1$.
+As $X_1$ is a Poisson subvariety, the Poisson structure is compatible with restriction, so the $f_1$-pullbacks of functions in $\sO_{B_1}$ also Poisson commute.
+Hence, coordinate functions around a smooth point of $B_1$ give $\dim B_1$ linearly independent Hamiltonian vector fields whose action preserves the fibers of $f_1$.
 Therefore, the fibers of $f_1$ have dimension at least $\dim B_1$.
 In particular, $\dim B_1 < \dim B$, which implies the claim.

 From the classical theory of integrable systems, it follows that the smooth fibers are complex tori.
-The projectivity statement in (3) follows as in the smooth case by Voisin's argument, see \cite[Proposition~2.1]{Cam06}.
+The projectivity statement in~\eqref{tm-3} follows as in the smooth case by Voisin's argument; see \cite[Proposition~2.1]{Cam06}.

-(4): This is essentially identical to the proof of \cite[Lemma~2.2]{Mat03}.
-For the existence of a singular Kähler--Einstein metric on $X$ that is smooth on the regular part $X^\reg$, we refer to \cite[Theorem~A]{EGZ09} and \cite[Corollary~1.1]{Pau08}.
-The last statement has been proven by Hwang (\cite{Hwa08}) if the total space $X$ is smooth and projective building on work of Matsushita (\cite{Mat05}).
-For singular projective $X$, this is due to Matsushita \cite{Mat15}, see also \cite{Sch20}.
-Finally, Greb and the second named author treated the case for smooth Kähler total space $X$ in \cite{GL14}.
-Their argument however works literally the same if $X$ is singular and Kähler. \end{proof}
+\eqref{tm-4}~ The proof of this part is essentially identical to the proof of \cite[Lemma~2.2]{Mat03}.
+For the existence of a singular K\"ahler--Einstein metric on $X$ that is smooth on the regular part $X^\reg$, we refer to \cite[Theorem~A]{EGZ09} and \cite[Corollary~1.1]{Pau08}.
+The last statement has been proven by Hwang \cite{Hwa08} if the total space $X$ is smooth and projective, building on work of Matsushita \cite{Mat05}.
+For singular projective $X$, this is due to Matsushita \cite{Mat15}; see also \cite{Sch20}.
+Finally, Greb and the second-named author treated the case of a smooth K\"ahler total space $X$ in \cite{GL14}.
+Their argument, however, works literally the same if $X$ is singular and K\"ahler. \end{proof}